Lawmakers announce bipartisan effort to enhance child tax credit, revive tax breaks for businesses

 “Given today’s miserable political climate, it’s a big deal to have this opportunity to pass pro-family policy that helps so many kids get ahead,” Wyden said in a statement announcing the deal.

 Republicans were focused on tax breaks for businesses that they said would help grow the economy.
-The tax breaks in the bill would generally align their expiration date — the end of 2025 — with many of the other tax cuts that were approved in 2017.
+The extensions provided for in the bill would generally align them with other tax cuts that were approved in 2017 when then-President Donald Trump was in office.

 Most notably, the bill would give companies of all sizes the ability to deduct research and development costs immediately rather than over the course of five years.
 It would also allow businesses to fully deduct the purchase of equipment, machinery and technology.
 And, the bill also provides more flexibility in determining how much borrowing can be deducted.